Wierzchoslawa Ludmilla

-Wierzchoslawa Ludmilla of Greater Poland (Wierzchosława Ludmiła Mieszkówna; b. bef.
+Wierzchoslawa Ludmilla (Wierzchosława Ludmiła Mieszkówna; b. bef.
 1153 – d. bef.
 1223), was a Polish princess member of the House of Piast, by marriage Lady of Bitsch and during 1205-1206 Duchess of Lorraine.

 She was the second daughter and fourth child of Mieszko III the Old, Duke of Greater Poland and since 1173 High Duke of Poland, by his first wife Elisabeth, daughter of King Béla II of Hungary.
 Her name was probably given after High Duchess Viacheslava of Novgorod, wife of Bolesław IV the Curly, the ruling High Duke of Poland; with this gesture, Duke Mieszko III maybe showed an expression of warming relations between him and his brother the High Duke.

 Life

-Around 1167, Wierzchoslawa Ludmilla married with Frederick, Lord of Bitsch, second son of Duke Matthias I of Lorraine.
+Around 1167, Wierzchoslawa Ludmilla married Frederick, Lord of Bitsch, second son of Duke Matthias I of Lorraine.
 The union was arranged by Frederick's maternal uncle Frederick I, Holy Roman Emperor during a visit to Poland.

 During her marriage, Wierzchoslawa Ludmilla bore her husband nine children: